5 Easy-To-Miss Apostrophe Errors

 Bob and Carol’s daughters are going to the party.

-From this we can infer that Bob and Carol have more than one daughter together, and that these daughters are attending a party.
+From this we can infer that Bob and Carol have more than one daughter together, and these daughters are attending a party.
 Now look at this:

 Bob’s and Carol’s daughters are going to the party.